PRUNERS/llvm_archer/README.md

                                      will be installed (>= 39).
 Default is 3.9.
       --http                       = Enables GitHub web url in case SSH key and passphrase are not set in the GitHub account.
+      --llvm-only                  = Build and install only Clang/LLVM without ARCHER support and OpenMP runtime.
       --update                     = Update previous building.
 Default is SSH.
       --omp-tsan-support           = Enabled ThreadSanitizer support in official LLVM OpenMP runtime.
 Default is an LLVM OpenMP